Norman Makin: Early political career

 its traditional status as a safe Labor seat.
 He spent ten years in Opposition before the election of the Scullin Labor government in 1929.
 While in opposition, he served as secretary to the Labor caucus and had been touted in 1925 as a potential successor to John Gunn as state Labor leader and Premier of South Australia.

 Upon the election of the Scullin government, Makin was elected Speaker of the House of Representatives, defeating four candidates in the Labor selection vote.
 As with his Labor predecessor Charles McDonald, he declined the ceremonial wig and gown.
 He was described as having been a "well-respected" Speaker, and was commended for his "dignity and impartiality" as Speaker as the 1931 Labor split unfolded.
 Following the defeat of the Scullin government in 1931 amidst the split, Makin was an outspoken loyalist of official Labor, alleging that he had been subject to an attempt to bribe him to leave the party, condemning both the pro-Premiers' Plan and Lang Labor defectors, and repeatedly clashing with Premier Lionel Hill.
 His staunch opposition to the Premiers' Plan led to him being rumoured as a potential challenger to Scullin for the federal Labor leadership, although he denied interest and no challenge eventuated.
-At the 1931 federal election, Makin was the only Labor member elected from South Australia.
+At the 1931 federal election, Makin was the only Labor member elected from South Australia, winning enough primary votes to retain Hindmarsh outright.

 During his second stint in opposition in the 1930s, he was again secretary of the Labor caucus, and served as federal president of the Labor Party from 1936 to 1938.
 He stood for leader of the Labor Party in 1935, following Scullin's resignation, but received only two votes.
 He shifted his vote to John Curtin on the second ballot, allowing him to win by a single vote over Frank Forde.

 Makin was one of the three Labor members on the Advisory War Council from October 1940.
 By 1941, when Labor returned to power under John Curtin, of who Makin was a close supporter, Makin had an undeniable claim to office, and became Minister for the Navy and Minister for Munitions, responsible for the Department of Munitions which oversaw the Small Arms Ammunition Factories around the country.
 These were key posts in a wartime government.
 In 1945 he also became Minister for Aircraft Production.
 He established good relations with service chiefs and played an important role in Australia's successful transition to a wartime economy, and later advocated for munitions factories to be retained in government control and adapted to civilian use to boost post-war manufacturing.

 When Curtin died in 1945, Makin contested the leadership ballot along with Ben Chifley and caretaker Prime Minister Frank Forde.
 He was unsuccessful, winning only seven votes out of 70 caucus members.